Will Benson Player Props: Reds vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in the league.

-- The Rockies' 5.44 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.43).

-- The Rockies surrender the third-most home runs in baseball (102 total, 1.4 per game).
+- The Rockies allow the second-most home runs in baseball (105 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.